 - 1. Basic physics studies;

 - 2. Physics studies with event pileup;

 - 3. Detector performance;

 - 4. Trigger performance.

+- 5. Sensitivity of the experiment in the three golden channel;

-A rough estimate of the total effort required is 6.5 FTE.
+A rough estimate of the total effort required is 7.5 FTE.
 A break-up of the manpower needed for each task is also presented.
 The estimate of such effort is based upon the assumption that the proposal will be submitted in December 2017.